What is Generative AI?

 GenAI employs deep machine learning techniques to process information contained within huge datasets to generate outputs based on human prompts inputted by the user.

 Most GenAI we refer to are Large Language Models (LLMs) trained on vast amounts of text data to decode, generate, and manipulate human language.
-However, GenAI is increasingly capable of producing multimodal content, including (but not limited to):
+However, GenAI is increasingly capable of producing multimodal content.

 GenAI technology enables users to create, manipulate, and adapt content and integrate different semiotic forms to produce multimodal artefacts, and thus can be embedded into pedagogical practices that already emphasise diverse modes of engagement.